Mark Clayton (American football, born 1982): 2009

-Mark Clayton had his least productive year as a full-time, healthy starter in 2009, as QB Joe Flacco targeted WR Mason, TE Todd Heap, and RB Ray Rice more than Clayton.
+Clayton had his least productive year as a full-time, healthy starter in 2009, as QB Joe Flacco targeted WR Mason, TE Todd Heap, and RB Ray Rice more than Clayton.
 In fact, Rice led the team in receptions for much of the year.
-Clayton finished the season with 34 receptions for 480 yards, and 2 scores.
+Clayton finished the season with 34 receptions for 480 yards, and two touchdowns.

 St. Louis Rams

 2010

-On September 6, 2010, Mark Clayton was traded to the St. Louis Rams along with a 7th round pick in the 2011 NFL Draft in exchange for a 6th round selection in the 2011 NFL Draft.
+On September 6, 2010, Clayton was traded to the St. Louis Rams along with a seventh round pick in the 2011 NFL draft in exchange for a sixth round selection in the 2011 NFL draft.
 In his first game as a Ram and having only been with the club less than a week Clayton caught 10 passes for 119 yards (two touchdowns) to lead the team in both categories.
 In Week 5, Clayton was placed on injury reserve with a torn patellar tendon in his right knee, which ended his season.
 Before the injury, he had emerged as a valued veteran presence on the team, and rookie Sam Bradford's top receiving target.
 He was re-signed by the Rams on August 31, 2011.